bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 - Communication Object Identifier (COB-ID)
 - Remote Transmission Request (RTR)
+- Data
 - Data length
-- Data

 when writing a code for CAN communication - i.e., the hardwares automatically translate them to CAN message.
 So we would focus on COB-ID, Data length, and Data, when we write a code for CANOpen.

 COB-ID (11 bits) is a identifier consists of two parts: Function code and Node ID.
 The Function code (4 bits) represents the aim of message - it could be NMT, SYNC, EMCY, TIME, PDO, SDO, and HEARTBEAT.
 Details of Function code will be explained in the next subsection.
 The node number (7 bits), on the other side, means the address of the device.
 Each device has their own node number (which we can change by setting) from 1~127.

 RTR is used to specify whether the message is requesting a message or not.
 It distinguishes whether the master node is requesting a message or sending a message to other devices.
-The data length is exact byte size of the data.
+The data contains the content that the message wants to convey while the data length is byte size of the data; the size of data is 0~64 bits while the data length is 4 bits.

 ### 1.3 Service types of the CANOpen message

-As we showed in the previous subsection, there exists useful service types (NMT, SYNC, EMCY, TIME, PDO, SDO, and HEARTBEAT) in CANOpen protocol.
-These service types help us communicating other device effectively.
-In this blog, we would cover NMT, PDO, and SDO because we can control the motor even with only three service types.
+As described in the previous subsection, there exists useful service types (NMT, SYNC, EMCY, TIME, PDO, SDO, and HEARTBEAT) in CANOpen protocol.
+These service types help engineers communicating other device effectively.
+In this blog, we would cover Network Management (NMT), Service Data Object (SDO) and Process Data Object (PDO) because we can control the motor even with only three service types.

 #### 1.3.1 NMT
-NMT stands for Network managements.
+NMT, which stands for Network Managements, is used to manage the device state.
+According to CANOpen protocol, the device has four states as below:

+- Initialization
+- Pre-Operational
+- Operational
- - Network Management (NMT)
+- Stopped

- - Service Data Object (SDO)
- - Process Data Object (PDO)
+When the CANOpen device

 In this blog, I would briefly explain above three protocols and how to implement them in actual STM codes.
 For more details on NMT, SDO, and PDO, please see reference listed below.